NVIDIA/modulus/examples/cfd/external_aerodynamics/domino/README.md

 DoMINO is a local, multi-scale, point-cloud based model architecture to model large-scale physics problems such as external aerodynamics.
-The DoMINO model architecture takes STL geometries as input and evaluates flow field quantities on the surface of the car as well as in the volume around it.
+The DoMINO model architecture takes STL geometries as input and evaluates flow quantities such as pressure and wall shear stress on the surface of the car as well as velocity fields and pressure in the volume around it.
+The DoMINO architecture is designed to provide fast, accurate and scalable surrogate model for large-scale simulations.

 The DoMINO model architecture is used to support the Real Time Wind Tunnel OV Blueprint demo presented at Supercomputing' 24.